Understanding Graceful Routing Engine Switchover

 A switchover process comprises the following steps:

-When keepalives from the master Routing Engine are lost, the system switches over gracefully to the backup Routing Engine.
+When keepalives from the primary Routing Engine are lost, the system switches over gracefully to the backup Routing Engine.

-The Packet Forwarding Engine connects to the backup Routing Engine, which becomes the new master.
+The Packet Forwarding Engine connects to the backup Routing Engine, which becomes the new primary.

 Routing platform processes that are not part of GRES (such as the routing protocol process rpd) restart.